helpermethod/connor/README.md

 # Usage

-ConnOR accepts 3 mandatory commandline arguments:
+ConnOR accepts 3 mandatory command line arguments

+## `--bootstrap-servers`

-* `--bootstrap-servers`: a comma-separated list of broker URLs.
+A comma-separated list of broker URLs.

+## `--offset-topic`

-* `--offset-topic`: The topic where Kafka Connect stores its source connector offsets.
+The topic where Kafka Connect stores its source connector offsets.

+## `--connector-name`

-* `--connector-name`: The name of the source connector to reset the offset for.
+The name of the source connector